 If it proves impossible for you to correct the errors reported a file is provided to enable you to re-create the model from scratch and run an analysis successfully.
+You may download this file from the user area of the LUSAS website.

-□ vnotch_linear_modelling.vbs carries out the modelling of the example.
+□ vnotch_linear_modelling.lvb carries out the modelling of the example.

-Start a new model file.
-If an existing model is open, Modeller will prompt for unsaved data to be saved before opening the new file.

-Enter the file name as vnotch_linear
+- Start a new model file.
+If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file. - Enter the file name as vnotch linear modelling - Use the default User-defined working folder. - Ensure an Analysis category of 2D Inplane is set. - Click the OK button.